RandomItalianGuy/android-debloater/README.md

 # Android-DeBloater

 This is a little script that i created to debloat any android smartphone of preinstalled apps, such as those from the vendor, or carrier.
-The script doesn't require root, it just uses adb instead.
+The script doesn't require root, it just uses adb.

 ## DISCLAIMER